 What is The Well's class size and student to teacher ratio?

 Our preschool class is capped at 10 students to student for 1 teacher and all other classes are capped at 15 students per teacher.
 Additionally, we have floating assistants that help out in each class as needed.
-Students are usually placed in classes with two grade levels per class (exception: 6-9th is together and classes may sometimes combine K-3rd, 4th-9th for various reasons).
+Students are placed in classes with peers within their age/grade range.
 Students remain with their class the entire day and are supervised by their teachers and assistants at all times.

 What qualifications does The Well's staff hold?

 Our teachers are background checked, First Aid & CPR certified, and hold professional degrees, Teaching Certifications or equivalent experience.
 We also have on staff a Licensed Counselor- Intern, a senior leadership team and admin specialist.
 View profiles under "Meet our team"